aditya-vardhan/songs/red.md

 When I see you behind the glass

-I forget that I'm in the cage
+Forget that I'm in the cage

 They bring me to Sunday mass